shogun-toolbox/shogun/doc/readme/DEVELOPING.md

 # Developing Shogun

-This is a very basic list of things on how to get started hacking Shogun.
+This is a very basic checklist on how to get started with Shogun:
-Your first steps should be to

 1. Compile from source, see [INSTALL.md](INSTALL.md).
 2. Run the API examples, see [INTERFACES.md](INTERFACES.md), or create your own, see [EXAMPLES.md](EXAMPLES.md)
 4. Run the [tests](#testing).

-As we would like to avoid spending a lot of our time explaining the same basic things many times, please **excessively** use the internet for any questions on the commands and tools needed.
+To avoid spending a lot of our time on explaining the same basic things, please **excessively** use the internet for any questions on the commands and tools needed.

 If you feel that this readme is missing something, please send a patch! :)

 # Quicklinks